CH Precision C1 + A1 – Part 2

 Streaming Sound Quality – Melco

-When switching to streaming from the Melco server, however, I am even more impressed, if you can believe this is at all possible.
-I was already 100% impressed but hearing the C1 together with the Melco renders me 200% impressed!
+When switching to streaming from the Melco N1A/2 server, however, the sound was even more impressive.
+I was already hugely impressed using the but hearing the C1 together with the Melco renders me even further impressed!
 All the aforementioned advantages of using streaming remain, but now with even better low-level resolution, more calmness (less “hash” I suppose) whilst at the same time sounding quick, articulate, energetic and very dynamic.
 The CD source is still a little drier but I’m not so sure anymore if that is the better performance as it also sounds soberer and therefore arguably sometimes less involving.

 In any event, these sources are so very close to each other that I can’t even always tell the difference.
 This may sound like something that goes without saying (bits are bits) but trust me, this really should not be taken for granted.
 It is actually not at all easy for a computer and an endpoint to accomplish such transparency, as evidenced by the less spectacular results using the other server and endpoint.